gravitational/teleport/rfd/0178-github-proxy.md

 The first `git` command (including the `clone`) will open a browser window to trigger the GitHub OAuth flow for Teleport to grab Bob's GitHub ID and username.
-Once Bob sees "Login Successful" from the brower and goes back to his terminal.
+Once Bob sees "Login Successful" from the browser and goes back to his terminal.

 The repo is cloned by now, and Bob can `cd` into the directory and perform regular `git` commands naturally, without using `tsh`.
 Bob can also find the "authorized" GitHub username in `tsh status` or `tsh git ls`.

-On the second day (as the `tsh` session expiress), when Bob tries to `git fetch` from the repo, the command prompts to login into Teleport.
+On the second day (as the `tsh` session expires), when Bob tries to `git fetch` from the repo, the command prompts to login into Teleport.
 The command proceeds as usual once Teleport login is successful.